danilos1/jatrix/README.md

 - To find out some statistics such as maximum or minimum by row or column you can use ```statistics``` section.

 For detail information you should go to the [Documentation](#docs) page.

-## Features

-There are some features of Jatrix library:
-- A straightforward API.
-- Strassen multiplying (more faster than default matrix product, you can see the result of comparison at [samples](https://github.com/danilos1/jatrix/blob/master/samples/) directory of the matrix multiplications).
-- Comfortable output methods.
-Printing out to markdown or text file in a pretty form.
-- A vast numbers of methods for enjoyable development.

 ## <a name="docs">Documentation</a>